Understanding the Breakeven Occupancy Ratio

 In general, a typical BOR for commercial real estate is between 60% and 80%.
 In contrast, the hospitality sector may exhibit a lower BOR, ranging from 50% to 60%, largely due to differing vacancy rates in these markets.

 To effectively manage financial planning, it is important to evaluate the monthly income required to break even, as this analysis can inform various financial decisions.
+Additionally, lenders often consider the BOR when determining the most suitable loan terms for prospective borrowers.

 Essential Components of the Calculation